 The only downside is, you really can’t get that Fender-ish cut-through guitar tone.
 The tonal quality of this speaker is more of a Marshall or Mesa Boogie sound.
 A definite keeper if you are into the warm, blues sound.

 Jensen Jet Tornado 10″ 100 Watt Guitar Speaker, 8 Ohm

-Pro: Very responsive; tight lows balanced with its well defined mid and highs.
+What’s good: Very responsive; tight lows balanced with its well defined mid and highs

-Con: The low frequency tends to buzz a little on initial use – needs break in.
+Not so good: The low frequency tends to buzz a little on initial use – needs a break-in